ThyWoof/SolastaUnofficialTranslations/README.md

 	- tip: search for "edit the system environment variables" on windows search bar
 5. Use "Install Release" or "Install Debug" to have the Mod installed directly to your Game Mods folder

-NOTE Unity Mod Manager and this mod template make use of [Harmony](https://go.microsoft.com/fwlink/?linkid=874338)
+Unity Mod Manager and this mod template make use of [Harmony](https://go.microsoft.com/fwlink/?linkid=874338)

-# How to Debug
+# How to debug

 1. Open Solasta game folder
 	* Rename Solasta.exe to Solasta.exe.original